yungyuc/nsdhw_19au/hw2/README.rst

 ==========

-Write a C++ function that calculates the angle (in radians) between two vectors in the 2-dimensional Cartesian coordinate.
+Write a C++ function that calculates the angle (in radians) between two vectors in the 2-dimensional Cartesian coordinate system.
 Use pybind11 to wrap it to Python.
 Use Python unit-test to check the result is correct.
 You may use third-party test runners, e.g., py.test or nosetest.

 Similar to `Question 1`__, in a sub-directory under your ``$WORK`` directory, running ``make`` should build your code.  ``make test`` runs the Python-based